Supporting Oral Motor Skills in the Infant

 • Examine differences between normal and abnormal oral motor development and feeding skill acquisition typically seen in neonates and infants

-• Analyze information from assessment of oral motor issues to determine the most appropriate interventions for breast and bottle feeding
+• Analyze information from the assessment of oral motor issues to determine the most appropriate interventions for breast and bottle feeding

 • Identify tools/equipment/adaptations available to support oral motor skills in order to enhance participation and performance of breast and bottle feeding